sztaki-geocomp/Multi-view-3d-completion/README.md

 # MVPCC-Net: Multi-View Based Point Cloud Completion Network for MLS Data
-Supplementary material to our submitted paper in  Image and Vision Computing Journal.
+Supplementary material to our submitted paper at  Image and Vision Computing Journal.

-## Dataset
-The full dataset will be available after publication.

 ## Code

 The code for training and inference our model will be available after publication.

+## Synthetic Dataset
+The full dataset will be available after publication.
+Some samples are given in  Data_samples folder

+Our dataset contains a total of 4918 distinct models, of which 4580 are used to train our model and 338 are used as evaluation data.
+Twenty partial samples were generated for each sample using twenty distinct perspectives, yielding a training set of 91 600 objects and a test set of 6760 samples.

 ### Dataset structure